axeal/zendesk-helpcenter-cms/README.md

 }
 ```

-This file will be translated giving you variants like `__group__.fr.json` for different languages.
-To change category name or description simply edit this file.

 The file needs to be created when you add a new category, either by hand or by running `zendesk-help-cms doctor`.

 Once a category is in Zendesk help centre it will also have `.group.meta` file containing the information from Zendesk.
 This file should not be edited and is for internal use only.